jbasrai/jbasrai.github.io/mira/index.md

 ### Example practice plan

-* This is a nice structured 20 minute practice session.
-Would be really nice to do this consistently every day, this would set a really good foundation.
+* This is a nice structured 20-30 minute practice session.
+Would be really nice to do this consistently every day.
 * Drum backing track is the "Drumgenius" app
 * Drone tracks are "Musician's Practice Partner Cello Drones"